MistySun19/Project1_Texas/README.md

 - `system_prompt="..."`: append extra guardrails to the base system prompt.
 - `system_prompt_override="..."`: replace the default system prompt entirely (overrides any appended prompt).

+Config files also accept a top-level `system_prompt_override` key; when present it overrides the system message for any OpenAI-compatible agents created from the lineup.

 ### 4. Other LLM Providers (Gemini / DeepSeek / Kimi / Qwen / Cohere)

 Agents for additional OpenAI-compatible providers are shipped under